 You have no one helping you, but you have nothing or almost nothing left at the end of the month.
 This can feel frustrating because you are grinding away and not necessarily getting anywhere.

 During this time, you are paying down debt and looking for ways to cut back and save.
 Creating a budget during Step 2 will do wonders.
-I talk about budgeting and expense tracking here.
-You may also want to check out how to drastically lower your expenses and how to stop living paycheck to paycheck.
+Check out these financial freedom resources where I talk about budgeting and expense tracking, how to drastically lower your expenses and how to stop living paycheck to paycheck.

 Step 3: Breathing Room